 You can earn from the paid guest post or any sort of service that you want to offer.
-Do you want to know more option to earn money online?
-Please read this below article to know 10 ways to earn money online.
+Do you want to know more options to earn money online?
+Please read the below article to know 10 ways to earn money online.

 Since you are hosting a self-hosted blog, so you can have your branding the way you want.
-You can have your brand logo, brand templates, colour scheme etc. Also as you using a custom domain, it will increase the brand popularity of your blog.
+You can have your brand logo, brand templates, color scheme, etc. Also as you using a custom domain, it will increase the brand popularity of your blog.

 - You need to learn to get the best out of WordPress

-- You need to buy premium themes and plugin to create a performing blog.
+- You need to buy premium themes and plugins to create a performing blog.

 - You need to pay for domain and hosting.